-1 For each Named Executive Officer (other than Mr. Bergman), such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on February 27, 2014 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on March 1, 2013.
-For Mr. Bergman, such amount represents (i) performance-based restricted stock/units granted on November 15, 2011 in connection with the renewal of his employment agreement in 2011, which vested on the later of December 31, 2016 and the date the Compensation Committee certified the performance goals had been satisfied with respect to the five year vesting period (February 23, 2017) and (ii) performance-based restricted stock/units (three-year cliff vesting) granted on February 27, 2014.
+1 For each Named Executive Officer (other than Mr. Bergman and Ms. Prange), such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on March 3, 2015 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on February 27, 2014.
+For Mr. Bergman, such amount represents performance-based restricted stock/units (three-year cliff vesting) granted on March 3, 2015.
+For Ms. Prange, such amount represents (i) performance-based restricted stock/units (three-year cliff vesting) granted on June 10, 2016 and (ii) time-based restricted stock/units (four-year cliff vesting) granted on June 10, 2016, each of which vested on May 1, 2018 (as described on footnote 3 of this Option Exercises and Stock Vested for Fiscal 2018 table).

 2 The value realized from vesting of restricted stock/units is deemed to be the market value of the common stock on the date of vesting, multiplied by the number of shares of common stock underlying the restricted stock/units that vested.
-The closing market price on February 23, 2017 was \$85.96, the closing market price on February 27, 2017 was \$86.77 and the closing market price on March 1, 2017 was \$86.00.
+The closing market price on February 27, 2018 was \$67.21, the closing market price on March 2, 2018 (actual vesting date of March 3, 2018 was a non-business day so vesting occurred on the preceding business day) was \$65.19 and the closing market price on May 1, 2018 was \$76.87.